 Leaders cannot be replaced, but can return via a Random Event or a Prisoner Exchange (see Section 8.1).
-Additionally, the Republican player gets a number of RPs equal to 1D6 in any Reinforcement/Replacement Phase following the execution of a captured Republican leader.
+Additionally, the Republican player gets a number of replacements equal to a DR in any replacement phase following the execution of a captured Republican leader.

-4.1.3 Restrictions: Units lost earlier in the same turn due to a Random Event (Vomito Negro! for example) cannot be replaced until the next turn.
+Units lost earlier in the same turn due to a Random Event (Vomito Negro!, for example) cannot be replaced until the next turn.